Vinnie Pasquantino Player Props: Royals vs. Orioles

 Vinnie Pasquantino At The Plate

-- Pasquantino has 30 hits and an OBP of .378 to go with a slugging percentage of .495.
-All three of those stats are tops among Kansas City hitters this season.
+- Pasquantino leads Kansas City with 33 hits and an OBP of .389, plus a team-best slugging percentage of .549.

-- Among qualifying hitters in baseball, his batting average ranks 54th, his on-base percentage ranks 34th, and he is 47th in the league in slugging.
+- He ranks 35th in batting average, 23rd in on base percentage, and 25th in slugging among the qualifying hitters in MLB action.

-- Pasquantino has driven in a run in nine games this season (30.0%), including two games with multiple runs batted in.
+- Pasquantino has an RBI in 10 of 31 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once 13 times this season (43.3%), including one multi-run game.
+- He has scored at least once 14 times this year (45.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.